-Does the Children's Center offer program options that meet the needs of working parents? responses
+Does the Children's Center offer program options that meet the needs of working parents?

 The Children's Center makes Family Engagement Activities available.
 Please check all of the opportunities below that you are aware of.
-75 responses

-I receive communication/information from the Children's Center in my primary language in the following ways (Check all that apply):
+I receive timely communication/information from the Children's Center in my primary language?